1958:

 1909:

-Illinois.
-His music is featured in Disney's 1946 Make Mine Music.
+his music is featured in Disney's 1946 Make Mine Music.
+Goodman himself

 1971:

-Actress Idina Mensel is born in Queens, New York.
-She appears as Nancy Tremaine in Disney's 2007 feature Enchanted.
+Queens, New York.
+She appeared as Nancy Tremaine in Disney's 2007 feature

 MAY 30